Application Deadline: March 1

-BACHELOR OF ENGINEERING (CO-OP): A five year co-operative degree program composed of eight full-time academic terms and up to six full-time co-operative terms.
-There are six majors available (see list below), as well as the opportunity to to take offshore oil and gas engineering electives, which are available in all of our undergraduate degrees.
+BACHELOR OF ENGINEERING (CO-OP) A five-year mandatory co-operative degree program composed of eight full-time academic terms and a minimum of four full-time work terms.
+Students can choose from six available majors and may also take offshore oil and gas engineering electives, which are available in all of our undergraduate degrees.

-Students will have the opportunity to apply the engineering concepts and theories they learn in classrooms and laboratories to the real world as they embark on four work terms that will give them the equivalent of two years of real engineering work experience prior to graduation.
+Students will have the opportunity to apply the engineering concepts and theories they learn in the classrooms and laboratories to the real world as they embark on a minimum of four work terms or a maximum of six that will give them the equivalent of two years of real engineering work experience prior to graduation.

-Students must be eligible to register for Math 1000 in Engineering One.
-In order to register for Math 1000 students must:
+MATHEMATICS Students must be eligible to register for Mathematics 1000 in Engineering One.
+In order to register for Mathematics 1000 students must:

-NOTE: Completion of International Baccalaureate Math (higher level) with a score of four or higher or completion of Advanced Placement Mathematics (Calculus AB or BC) with a score of three or higher will be accepted as equivalent credit for Math 1000.
+Note: Completion of International Baccalaureate Mathematics (higher level) with a score of four or higher; or completion of Advanced Placement Mathematics (calculus AB or BC) with a score of 3 or higher will be accepted as equivalent credit for Mathematics 1000.

-Students must register for Chemistry 1050 and Physics 1050 and 1051 in Engineering One.
+PHYSICS AND CHEMISTRY Students must be eligible to register for Chemistry 1050 and Physics 1050 and 1051 in Engineering One.

-Entry to Engineering One and to the majors offered by the faculty is competitive for a limited number of placements.
+Admission to the bachelor of engineering program is competitive for a limited number of placements.
 Meeting the minimum admission requirements does not guarantee a student’s acceptance into the program.
 Final admission and readmission decisions rest with the Engineering Admissions Committee.

-Students who intend to apply to the Faculty of Engineering and Applied Science, but are currently not eligible for Engineering One, should contact our Undergraduate Office at 709 864 8813 or email us at UndergradEngineering@mun.ca.
+Students who intend to apply to the Faculty of Engineering and Applied Science but are currently not eligible should contact the Student Liaison Officer (see contact below).